dullage/BlueSheet/readme.md

 ![Outgoings - Mobile](docs/outgoings-mobile.png)

 ## Introduction
-I was looking for a project to improve my (non-existent) HTML and CSS knowledge and so I built this web app to replace a number of spreadsheets I was using to track my own personal finances.
+I was looking for a project to improve my (at the time, non-existent) HTML and CSS knowledge and so I built this web app to replace a number of spreadsheets I was using to track my own personal finances.
 It also gave me an opportunity to explore SQL Alchemy and Jinja templating.

 It was designed with the following methodology in mind.